The University of Texas at Austin Application Deadline: March 1, 2021

-Butler School of Music Application Deadline: Dec.
-1
+Butler School of Music Application & Video Audition Deadline: December 1, 2020

-The Butler School does not accept audition requests from prospective students who have not applied to the university, therefore, applicants applying for fall admission must submit the ApplyTexas application and Butler School of Music application prior to the Butler School of Music deadline (Dec.
-1) in order to schedule an audition.
-Supporting materials for the ApplyTexas application, such as essays, transcripts and other supplemental documents may be submitted to the Office of Admissions through March 1.
+The Butler School does not accept music applications from prospective students who have not applied to the university, therefore, applicants applying for fall admission must submit the university application and Butler School of Music application prior to the Butler School of Music deadline (Dec.
+21) in order to request an interview.
+Supporting materials for the university application, such as essays, transcripts and other supplemental documents may be submitted to the Office of Admissions through March 1.

-If you have already started your post-secondary studies at another college or university after graduating from high school or earning a GED, and have or will have earned 24 semester hours of required transferable coursework (30 hours for fall 2017 applicants) at another college or university, apply for transfer admission.
+If you have already started your post-secondary studies at another college or university after graduating from high school or earning a GED, and have or will have earned 24 semester hours of required transferable coursework at another college or university, apply for transfer admission.